Nero Wolfe (2001 TV series): Principal

 Maury Chaykin is the armchair detective Nero Wolfe, a reclusive genius with little patience for people who come between him and his devotion to food, books and orchids.
 Timothy Hutton is Wolfe's irreverent assistant Archie Goodwin, whose voice narrates the stories.
 In addition to starring in the series, Hutton directed four episodes and served as an executive producer.

 Other members of the principal cast are Colin Fox as Fritz Brenner, Wolfe's master chef; Conrad Dunn (Saul Panzer), Fulvio Cecere (Fred Durkin) and Trent McMullen (Orrie Cather) as the 'teers, three freelance detectives who frequently assist Wolfe; Bill Smitrovich as Inspector Cramer, head of Manhattan's Homicide Bureau; and R.D.
 Reid as Sergeant Purley Stebbins.
 Saul Rubinek, who portrayed Saul Panzer in The Golden Spiders, took the role of reporter Lon Cohen in the series.
+Lon was played by Gerry Quigley in The Golden Spiders.

 Repertory

 A distinguishing feature of the series is its use of a repertory cast — Boyd Banks, Nicky Guadagni, Kari Matchett, Debra Monk, George Plimpton, Ron Rifkin, Marian Seldes, Francie Swift, James Tolkan and many other accomplished Canadian and American actors — to play non-recurring roles.

 "Just as the series beautifully captures a time when cars with fins, fedoras worn at right angles and women's hats with feathers were all the rage, the existence of such a company also evokes another era," wrote syndicated journalist Jacqueline Cutler, who quotes Timothy Hutton as saying, "I don't think it's been done for a very long time."

 "If a stylized, period series based solely on books wasn't enough to separate Nero Wolfe from other TV shows," reported Scarlet Street magazine, "[executive producer Michael] Jaffe decided to employ a returning repertory cast in the guest roles for each episode.
 He felt that it was necessary to find actors who understood and fit in with the show's unique approach.
 'Every other show agonizes about casting,' Jaffe says.
 'We don't.
 We have 20, 30 people in our repertory company and we get great actors to play bit roles.'"

-Kari Matchett has the distinction of playing a recurring role (Archie Goodwin's sometime girlfriend Lily Rowan) and a non-recurring role (nightclub singer Julie Jaquette) in the same episode, "Death of a Doxy."
-Nicky Guadagni has the distinction of playing two non-recurring characters (a secretary and Mrs. Cramer) in the same episode, "The Silent Speaker."
-Its ensemble cast gives A Nero Wolfe Mystery the effect of a series of plays put on by a repertory theatre company.
+Kari Matchett played a recurring role (Archie Goodwin's sometime girlfriend Lily Rowan) and a non-recurring role (nightclub singer Julie Jaquette) in the same episode, "Death of a Doxy."
+Nicky Guadagni played two non-recurring characters (a secretary and Mrs. Cramer) in the same episode, "The Silent Speaker."